 - CFMF will email the attorney with a confirmation the Application has been accepted or with a list of missing or incorrect data that is needed before the Application can be processed.
 The attorney should make sure his or her email address is included on the Joinder Application or on the cover letter.

-- Once accepted by CFMF, the Joinder Application will be reviewed and approved by Equity Trust Company.
+- Once accepted by CFMF, the Joinder Application will be reviewed and approved by our Trustee.

 - A fully-executed copy will be sent to the person establishing the Trust (unless that person resides in a long-term care facility where receipt of mail may not be private), the attorney identified in the Joinder Application, and the Designated Advocate.
 The Designated Advocate will also receive a “Welcome Packet” with information on how to request a distribution.
 If the Trust is unfunded or has not reached the minimum distribution balance ($15,000 for Master Trusts and $5,000 for Pooled Medicaid Payback Trusts), CFMF will wait to send the Welcome Packet until the Trust is distributable.

-- If the Designated Advocate wishes to allow a third-party, such as an attorney, to speak with CFMF regarding the Trust, the Designated Advocate must provide such consent in writing to CFMF.
+- If the Designated Advocate wishes to allow a third-party, such as an attorney, to speak with CFMF regarding the Trust, the Designated Advocate must provide such consent in writing to CFMF by electing that option in the Joinder Agreement or signing a separate written authorization.
 CFMF has its own Authorization to Release Information form or will accept a written equivalent.

 - CFMF does not notify any government agency that a trust has been established, but it will provide an explanatory letter for benefit applications or redeterminations if requested by the Designated Advocate.

 Attorneys should review the Attorney Instructions before submitting a Joinder Application.
-If the attorney has additional questions, Executive Director Amanda M. Buzo, Trust Development Coordinator Alyssa LaPlaca, or any of our Associate Directors in our satellite offices will be happy to assist you.
-Attorneys are also welcome to fax a draft Joinder Application packet for review to our Administrative Office at 216/867-9783 and a response will be provided by CFMF within two business days.
+If the attorney has additional questions, one of our Trust Development Coordinators, our Executive Director, Amanda M. Buzo, Esq., or any of our Associate Directors in our satellite offices will be happy to assist you.
+Attorneys are also welcome to fax a draft Joinder Application packet for review to our Administrative Office at 216/867-9783 and a response will be provided by a Trust Development Coordinator within two business days.

 Designated Advocate Responsibilities / Requesting a Distribution